 Since anxiety is mostly a product of negative ruminating thoughts, that is the best place to start.
 The National Science Foundation did research that showed that about 80% of all our thoughts are negative.
-It is not easy to calm down the constant flow of more than 50 thoughts that run through your brain every minute.
+It is difficult to calm down the constant flow of more than 50 thoughts that run through your brain every minute.
 If 40 of them are negative, it becomes even more challenging.
 Helplessness can be an incapacitating experience.
-You need to find the measures that will help you to cope with the overload of intense anxiety.
+You need to find the measures to help you cope with the overload of intense anxiety.

-- Write down your triggers.
+Write down your triggers.
 Specific thoughts act as triggers to kick off your anxiety cycle.
-When you know what they are, it is easier to be prepared and manage your anxiety.
+Knowing what they are makes it easier to be prepared and manage your anxiety.

 B: Cope with intense anxiety by calming your feelings

 When you are anxious, your whole body becomes uptight.
-Perhaps you can remember how you felt before a maths exam or when you sat in the dentist chair?
+Perhaps you remember how you felt before a maths exam or when you sat in the dentist’s chair?
 Your heart beats faster, and your hands are sweaty.
 During severe anxiety, these symptoms are more acute and unpleasant.

-- The best way to slow down your heartbeat and calm yourself is by using breathing exercises.
+The best way to slow down your heartbeat and calm yourself is through breathing exercises.
 Sit or lay down and close your eyes.
 Use the 4-2-6 breathing method.
-Slowly breath in through your nose for 4 counts, hold your breath for two counts, exhale through your lips for 6 slow counts.
+Slowly breathe in through your nose for four counts, hold your breath for two counts, and exhale through your lips for six slow counts.

-- Visualisation exercises may also help you.
+Visualisation exercises may also help you.
 Visualise a place where you are safe and relaxed.
-Imagine that you are on the beach, and you feel the sun’s warmth relaxing your muscles.
-Or think of a time when you were totally relaxed and happy.
-When you lose focus, bring your thoughts back to that place or feeling.
+Imagine that you are on the beach and feel the sun’s warmth relaxing your muscles.
+Or think of a time when you were relaxed and happy.
+When you lose focus, return your thoughts to that place or feeling.

 Feeling anxious may make you restless and agitated.
 When this happens, you can try exercise to calm your body down.
 The movement of your body helps to get rid of nervous energy.
 This will help you to cope with intense anxiety.

 Anxiety is part of normal functioning.
-However, when the panic and anxiety impair your daily functioning, it may be time to visit a psychiatrist.
+However, when panic and anxiety impair your daily functioning, it may be time to visit a psychiatrist.
 Psychiatrists and psychologists can aid with medication and therapy.
-Specific therapies like Cognitive Behavioural Therapy (CBT) are highly successful in treating debilitating panic and anxiety.
+Specific therapies like Cognitive Behavioural Therapy (CBT) successfully treat debilitating panic and anxiety.

-The covid pandemic resulted in an increase of anxiety disorders globally.
+The covid pandemic increased anxiety disorders globally.
 It is possible to cope with intense anxiety.
 Anxiety can be successfully managed if you use the appropriate tools.